 - How much does it cost to hold the wedding at the venue of your choice?

 After you tie the knot, you should let both families know as soon as possible.
 Otherwise, you run the risk of hurting their feelings beyond repair.
 Once your parents and siblings know, contact your closest friends.
-It's not a good idea to do this through a mass email.
+It's not a good idea to do this through a mass email or via social media.
 It's much more personal to call and talk about it.